 (Network Development and Support Community Initiatives)

-RDIC in a Non Government Organisation in Mali, West Africa.
-I met Youchaou Traore and Kadi Tangara who give generously of their money and their time to change the lives of the poorest of the poor.
-They have a record of success, and we are humbled to support them in their efforts to begin the long process of stamping out FGM, and we’re doing it one goat, one girl at a time.
+RDIC in a Non-Governmental Organisation in Mali, West Africa.
+I met Youchaou Traore and Kadi Tangara who generously give their money and time to change the lives of the poor.
+They have a record of success, and we are humbled to support them in their efforts to begin the long process of stamping out FGM.

 A primary and secondary school for the Community

-Youchaou Traore’s dream of giving quality education to the poor is now a reality, supporting over 300 children in Kalabankoro which is a fast growing community just outside Mali’s capital city, Bamako.
+Youchaou Traore’s dream of giving quality education to the poor has become a reality.
+He now supports over 300 children in Kalabankoro, a fast growing community just outside Mali’s capital city, Bamako.
 Many families move from rural Mali to the city in search of employment and a ‘better life’.
 For the poor living in Kalabankoro, sending their children to school is a far-off dream.
-School fees are impossibly high when it is already a struggle to find food to feed the family, and the one public school in Kalabankoro is too far away for people without any means of affordable transport.
+Schools fees are impossibly high especially when they’re already struggling to find food.
+Also, the only public school in Kalabankoro is too far away for people without any means of affordable transportation.

-With the welcome news of a new school in Kalabankoro spreading throughout the community, the demand for student places increased.
-Encouraged by this, fundraising efforts in Australia through the Reach Foundation continued.
+With the welcome news of a new school in Kalabankoro spreading through the community, the demand for student places increased.
+Following this success, fundraising efforts in Australia through the Reach Foundation continued.
 In 2006, the second storey was completed, not only providing classrooms for grades 7 to 9, but also a library and an additional three classrooms.

 Niamana Village Project

-Niamana is a rural village of 800 people.
-Niamana Village is part of the Niamana Commune in the Segou Region of Mali.
+- Niamana is a rural village of 800 people, part of the Niamana Commune in the Segou Region of Mali.
 The climate is Sahelian, characterized by very low and irregular rainfalls.
 The main activity of the area is agriculture which is highly dependent on rainfalls.
-A few farmers have some cattle and some people run small businesses by selling goods in weekly markets.
-After the rainy season and harvest, most youths migrate to big cities in order to make a living, as there are very limited income-generating activities in the village itself.
+A few farmers have cattle and some people run small businesses by selling goods in weekly markets.
+After the rainy season and harvest, most youths migrate to big cities in order to make a living, as income-generating activities in the village itself are very limited.

 Mali Initiative and RDIC have achieved:

-Already 4 concrete classrooms, 2 of which were funded by German fundraising efforts.
+Four concrete classrooms, 2 of which were funded by German fundraising efforts

-Demolition of original 2 mud classrooms that were falling down endangering lives
+Demolition of the original 2 mud classrooms that were falling down and endangering lives

-Willingness of the community to partner to achieve.
+Grown the willingness of the community to work together to achieve change

-Purchase and assembly of 90 tables/ benches for the classrooms.
+Purchase and assembly of 90 tables and benches for the classrooms

-Some supplies have been donated including stationary, locks for the classrooms, dictionaries and student blackboards.
+Donation of some supplies including stationary, locks for the classrooms, dictionaries and student blackboards

 Kalabankoro Community Health Care Centre

-With an average of 4500 curative consultations a year since opening in January 2008, the Kalabankoro Kulaba healthcare centre is a major success story born from the community’s vision for quality healthcare for everyone.
+With an average of 4500 curative consultations a year since opening in January 2008, the Kalabankoro Kulaba healthcare centre is a major success story born from the community’s vision for quality healthcare.

 RDIC has been the instrumental driving force behind this clinic.

-The community also have access to a water pump for healthy drinking and for watering the garden
+The community also have access to a water pump for healthy drinking and for watering gardens.